 - Declining consumer spending power

-Foreign Exchange Risk: The Nigerian naira has continued to weaken against the dollar and the cost to businesses is high.
-Businesses that have high naira exposure and purchase raw materials in foreign currencies have seen a significant increase in costs while revenues have declined or remained flat.
-Businesses also have difficulty getting access to foreign currency.
+The Nigerian naira has continued to weaken against the dollar and the cost to businesses is high.
+Businesses may have trouble getting foreign currency for imports and profit repatriation.
+As a result, companies that have high naira exposure and purchase raw materials in foreign currency have seen a significant increase in costs while revenues have declined or remained flat.

-For more sector information, e-mail: Chamberlain Eke, Commercial Specialist, U.S. Commercial Service, Nigeria, at Chamberlain.Eke@trade.gov
+For more sector information, e-mail: Ambrose Thomas, Commercial Specialist, U.S. Commercial Service, Nigeria, at Ambrose.Thomas@trade.gov